 The already mentioned areas are popular tourist spots in Islamabad however, what about places we know will become tourism hotspots?
 One such place is Blue World City.

 You might be thinking: how does a housing society factor into a list of tourist spots in Islamabad?
 It is pretty simple— Blue World City is working on constructing a number of tourist attractions within the housing society.
-Firstly, the society is already being dubbed a Pak China friendly society thanks to its association with a leading Chinese construction company.
-In addition to this, it is working on constructing the world’s largest horse mascot, and replicas of the grand Burj Al Arab and the Blue Mosque in Turkey.
+Firstly, the society is already being dubbed a Pak China-friendly society thanks to its association with a leading Chinese construction company.
+In addition to this, it is working on constructing the world’s largest horse mascot, replicas of the grand Burj Al Arab and the Blue Mosque in Turkey.

-Experts at Makeen Marketing predict that Blue World City will go on to be included in the topmost tourist spots in Islamabad.
+Our experts predict that Blue World City will go on to be included in the topmost tourist spots in Islamabad.